vinayprograms/syspec/lang-guide.md

 ## Abstract algebra

 Specific algebraic structures can be implied using the associated keyword - `magma`, `quasi` (for *quasi group*), `semigroup`, `monoid`, `group`, `abelian`, `ring`, `comring` (for *commutative ring*), `integral`, `field` and `loop`.
 For example `group A := {x: x in int: P(x)}` will define a group and will apply all properties a group must satify to the set `A`.
 Any additional functions defined for these structures, must satisfy all property constraints of the structure.
-This rule doesn't apply to morphisms that may map the structure to another set (that may/may-not be of the same type).
+This limitation doesn't apply to morphisms that may map the structure to another set (that may/may-not be of the same type).

 ## Custom datatypes

-New set types and structures can be built using existing ones.
+As you may have noticed from the examples above, new datatypes and structures can be built using existing ones.
 Custom types can either be a subset of a basic type/structure or a tuple made out of subsets.